Runa Laila: Early life

-Laila was born in Sylhet to Syed Mohammed Imdad Ali, a civil servant posted in Karachi, and Amina Laila (née Anita Sen), a musical artist.
+Laila was born on 17 November 1952 in Sylhet, East Bengal, Dominion of Pakistan (present-day Bangladesh).
+Her father Syed Mohammed Imdad Ali belonged to a Bengali family of Muslim Syeds from Rajshahi.
+He was a civil servant posted in various towns such as Sylhet and Karachi.
+Her mother, Amina Laila (née Anita Sen), was a musical artist and came from a Bengali Hindu family based in Upper Assam.
 Her maternal uncle, Subir Sen, was a notable Indian playback singer.
 She started taking dance lessons of Kathak and Bharatanatyam genre.
 In those days, Ahmed Rushdi was the leading film singer who introduced rock n roll, disco and other modern genres to South Asian music.
 Following Rushdi's success, Christian bands specialising in jazz started performing at various night clubs and hotel lobbies in Karachi, Hyderabad, Mumbai, Dhaka and Lahore.
 Laila became a fan of singer Ahmed Rushdi whom she considered her guru (teacher), and tried to emulate not only his singing style but also the way he used to perform on the stage.
 She then learned classical music with her elder sister Dina Laila (d.
 1976).

 While she was a student of Saint Lawrence Convent, she won an inter-school singing competition in Karachi in the then West Pakistan.
 She, along with her sister, were trained by Ustad Abdul Kader Peyarang and Ustad Habibuddin Ahmed.
 Her cousin, Anjumara Begum, had already been a known singer.
 When Laila was 12, she performed as a playback singer for a male child actor in the Urdu language film Jugnu.
 The song was titled Gudia Si Munni Meri.